kopa/RunnersField/README.md

 ## Features
 * TIME: 12/24h mode based on system settings.
-* PACE: pace in km/min or miles/min based on system settings (average of the last 10 values)
+* PACE: pace in km/min or mi/min based on system settings (as average of the last 10 values)
 * AVG PACE: average pace over the whole activity
 * DISTANCE: elapsed distance in km or miles based on system settings
 * DURATION: duration of the activity in [hh:]mm:ss
-* GPS: green if good/acceptable signal, red otherwise
+* GPS: green bars for poor/acceptable/good signal, gray if no signal
-* battery: visualization of battery percentage.
-If battery value < 10% the exact value will be shown and the green indicator bar turns red
+* battery: visualization of battery percentage as indicator bar.
+  If battery value < 30 the indicator bar gets orange.
+If value < 10% the exact value will be shown and the indicator bar turns red
-* unit system in use: km will be shown when metric system is set in the settings, miles if statute units are configured.
+* unit system in use: "(km)" will be shown when metric system is set in the settings, "(mi)" if statute (imperial) units are configured.

 ## Install Instructions